sony/cordova-plugin-cdp-nativebridge/docs/en/README.md

 #define TAG @"[Sample][Native][SMPSimpleGate]"

-// You don't need to prepare a header file because it's instantiated by reflection.
+// you need not to prepare a header file because it's instantiated by reflection.
 @interface SMPSimpleGate : CDPGate
 @end